trishaho02/me/week5/readme.md

-- maybe try a loop backwards - so start at whatever number and add a -() for it to loop backwards (countdown)
+- maybe try a loop backwards - so start at whatever number and add a -() for it to loop backwards (countdown) for i in range(9, 0, -1): print("Get ready to start in" + " " + str(i))
- > replace below
-# This is a terrible function.
-The rest of the functions in this file do a
-# much better job of what it's trying to do.
-Once you've has a little look,
-# move on, and eventually delete this function.
-(And this comment!)
-def do_bunch_of_bad_things():
-    print("Getting ready to start in 9")
-    print("Getting ready to start in 8")
-    print("Getting ready to start in 7")
-    print("Getting ready to start in 6")
-    print("Getting ready to start in 5")
-    print("Getting ready to start in 4")
-    print("Getting ready to start in 3")
-    print("Getting ready to start in 2")
-    print("Getting ready to start in 1")
-    print("Let's go!")

-    for i in range(9, 0, -1):
-        print("Get ready to start in" + " " + str(i))